Home | News

 MCML Junior Members

-How To Understand the 3D World Without Human Supervision
+How to Understand the 3D World Without Human Supervision

 Humans naturally perceive a scene from multiple viewpoints by simply moving through the world.
 SceneDINO draws inspiration from this process by learning from multi-view images during training.
 The training consists of two stages: First, SceneDINO uses multi-view self-supervision to learn a 3D feature field that captures both the 3D geometry of the scene and semantically meaningful features, all without human labels.
 In the second stage, the rich feature field is distilled and clustered to produce unsupervised semantic predictions in 3D.